 Wolens Program Manager

-Donna is responsible for the Wolens Program which includes providing supportive employment services, socialization opportunities, educational pursuits, and recreational activities to our residents who live in our group homes and clients that we serve in the community.
-Donna also supervises our life skill trainers that provide 1 on 1 support to clients in the community.
-She also manages the documentation needed for Texas Home Living clients.
+Tameka is responsible for the Wolens Program which includes providing supportive employment services, socialization opportunities, educational pursuits, and recreational activities to our residents who live in our group homes and clients that we serve in the community.
+She also supervises our life skill trainers that provide 1 on 1 support to clients in the community.
+Tameka also manages the documentation needed for Texas Home Living clients.

 Supported Employment Manager